acidanthera/CryptexFixup/README.md

 - Delta Updates will not be supported with patched Cryptexes, Full Updates will be requested instead.
   - Delta: 1-3GB~
   - Full Update: 12GB
-- If CryptexFixup determines your system already supports AVX2.0, it will not do anything.
+- If CryptexFixup determines your system already supports AVX2.0, it will not do anything (unless explicitly requested).
   - Systems supporting AVX2.0 natively:
     - Intel Haswell and newer
     - AMD Excavator/Ryzen and newer
   - Systems lacking AVX2.0:
     - Intel Ivy Bridge and older
     - AMD Bulldozer/Piledriver/Steamroller and older
-- This kext does not drop the requirement for AVX2.0 in Ventura's Graphics Stack
+- This kext does not drop the requirement for AVX2.0 in some of Ventura's Graphics Stack
   - AMD Polaris, Vega and Navi Drivers in Ventura will not function with AVX2.0 support, end users will need to find alternative ways to achieve graphics acceleration
+  - Apple's Paravirtualized Graphics Stack still supports pre-AVX2.0 systems
+    - ex.
+VMware Fusion on Monterey host lacking AVX2.0, guest VM running Ventura

 #### Boot arguments